LaercioCandido/LaercioCandido/README.md

 ### Hi there!!

-Graduated in Mathematics, currently working as an Integrating Person in the Education area at <a href="https://www.kunumi.com/portugues">Kunumi</a>.
+Graduated in Mathematics, currently working as an Student Experience Manager at <a href="https://www.sirius.education/">Sirius</a>.
 In addition, studying software engineering and software development at <a href="https://www.42sp.org.br/">42 São Paulo</a>.

 -------